aws-samples/hyperledger-on-kubernetes/admin-api/README.md

 On the bastion, in the $REPO folder where the repo is cloned, update the connection profile to point to your Fabric network.
 You'll need to update the URLs for the peers, orderers and CA's.
 Point them to the NLB endpoints, which you can obtain as follows:

 Orderer.
-Use the NLB endpoint for orderer3-org0-nlb:
+If you want to use a server-side TLS connection, point to orderer2-org0-nlb.
+If you prefer no TLS, point to the NLB endpoint for orderer3-org0-nlb:

 ```bash
 kubectl get svc -n org0